 (a) Rental Fee.
 To bind this Agreement and reserve a booth for the Term you must pay the required “Rental Fee” (which shall include the Space Rental Fee + any Equipment Rental Fee) in the amount, manner and within the time frame set forth in the Offer E-mail.
 To the extent not otherwise provided in the Offer E-mail, the current rate is $100.00 per space per day of the specified Term (the “Space Rental Fee”) for the market.
 The Space Rental Fee is non-refundable and non-transferable.

 (b) Method of Payment.
-Merchant may remit the Rental Fee to A&F via Square invoice.
+Merchant may remit the Rental Fee to A&F via booking website link upon acceptance.
 The Rental Fee must be received by A&F within the time frame set forth in the Offer E-mail in order to participate, although A&F may, in its sole discretion, accept a later payment.
-If the Term is sold out prior to receipt of payment of the Rental Fee, Merchant will receive a refund.

 (c) Additional Documentation.
 To the extent that A&F requests and requires additional documentation from Merchant, including but not limited to, as applicable, local licenses for operations, sales tax certificate, certificates of authority, certificates of insurance or applicable waivers etc. Merchant shall provide true and accurate copies to A&F within the time frame requested by A&F and shall maintain the validity such licenses, certificates and waivers.
 Merchants must have a Seller’s Permit from the California State Board of Equalization and a Business License.